Saturday, June 29, 2024

 The portal where carts waited for the condemned.

-"The Conciergerie is the prison reserved to the most dangerous political criminals; inscribing a name on the list of entries can be thought a death certificate.
-One can leave Saint-Lazare, the Carmes, the Abbaye, all the other prisons, never the Conciergerie [...].
+"The Conciergerie was the prison reserved to the most dangerous political criminals; inscribing a name on the list of entries was a death certificate.
+One could leave Saint-Lazare, the Carmes, the Abbaye, all the other prisons alive, never the Conciergerie [...].
 Marie-Antoinette and the world necessarily knew (and it was wanted that they know) that transfer to the house of the dead was the first measure of the danse macabre that would come next."

 "...one recognizes with difficulty the queen of pastoral plays, the goddess of rococo, the proud and vigorous fighter she had still been at the Tuileries.
 On this painting of harsh outlines, Marie-Antoinette with her widow's veil and hair turned white from suffering, is already an old woman, though she was only thirty-eight.
 The spark of life is gone from the eyes that had been so mischievous, she is there, defeated [...], ready to answer any call, whether it be the last one."